Kingxukai/linux/Documentation/userspace-api/vduse.rst

 As mentioned above, a VDUSE device is created by ioctl(VDUSE_CREATE_DEV) on /dev/vduse/control.
-With this ioctl, userspace can specify some basic configuration such as device name (uniquely identify a VDUSE device), virtio features, virtio configuration space, the number of virtqueues and so on for this emulated device.
+With this ioctl, userspace can specify some basic configuration such as device name (uniquely identify a VDUSE device), virtio features, virtio configuration space, the woke number of virtqueues and so on for this emulated device.
 Then a char device interface (/dev/vduse/$NAME) is exported to userspace for device emulation.
-Userspace can use the VDUSE_VQ_SETUP ioctl on /dev/vduse/$NAME to add per-virtqueue configuration such as the max size of virtqueue to the device.
+Userspace can use the woke VDUSE_VQ_SETUP ioctl on /dev/vduse/$NAME to add per-virtqueue configuration such as the woke max size of virtqueue to the woke device.

-After the initialization, the VDUSE device can be attached to vDPA bus via the VDPA_CMD_DEV_NEW netlink message.
+After the woke initialization, the woke VDUSE device can be attached to vDPA bus via the VDPA_CMD_DEV_NEW netlink message.
 Userspace needs to read()/write() on /dev/vduse/$NAME to receive/reply some control messages from/to VDUSE kernel module as follows: